XML-Travelgate/slate/source/index.html.md

 }
 ```

-* _search_type_: This node specifies what type of search is this request based on.
+- search_type: This node specifies what type of search is this request based on.
 Possible values are *'ByTransaction' *and *'ByDates'*.
 The first one will launch a transaction search by its transaction id and the node *transaction_id *MUST be specified.
 For the second value, *transaction_start_time *and *transaction_end_time* nodes MUST be specified for them are the limits of the date search.

-* session_code:
+- session_code:

-* client_config: the client configuration
+- client_config: the client configuration

-* payment_method:
+- payment_method:

-* _gateway_code_: indicates the code of the gateway where the payment details should be consulted.
+- gateway_code: indicates the code of the gateway where the payment details should be consulted.

 ## Refund

-TODO
+> TODO

 # Tokenization